-"A Breath of Life" - John 16:12-15 - Trinity Sunday
+"Life Goes On" - John 16:12-15 - Trinity Sunday

-I know some of you do not yet use email, but I'm also pretty sure that most of you do.
-Those of you who don't feel the compulsion to check your email may still think that "Spam" is a meat of questionable origin that comes in a can with a key, but for the rest of us the word now means an annoying flood of unsolicited messages in our inbox.
-While most of these unwanted emails are either attempts to steal your identity, in particular your financial secrets, or to convince you to try their products for enhancing various parts of your body, there are a few other types as well.
-For example, since I host and am webmaster of a number of web sites I get tons of these annoying messages - and by 'tons' I literally mean thousands each day.
-Because many of the sites are church-related I also get spam that is of a "religious" nature.
+The word "Spam" has taken on a new meaning.
+At one time it was the trade name of a meat of questionable origin that comes in a can with a key, but for the rest of us the word now means an annoying flood of unsolicited messages in our email inbox.
+While most of these unwanted emails are either an attempt to steal your identity, in particular your financial secrets, or to convince you to try their products for enhancing various parts of your body, there are a few other types as well.
+For example, since I host several web sites I get tons of these annoying messages - and by 'tons' I literally mean hundreds each day.
+I do have a very good spam filter called SpamAssasin, but still a few get through.

+Because some of the websites are church-related I also get spam that is of a "religious" nature.
 Needless to say, a lot of this religious spam is also of the "weird" variety.
 As just one example, while I was working on a sermon I received an email from a self-ascribed prophet by the name of Ray who claims that "The Lord gave me a vision of a Bell and said, "Ring the Bell.
 Make a LOUD NOISE!
 Tell everyone you can to go to YouTube and hear My Words.
-Lets shake up this little planet with the Power of the Holy Spirit."
-My reaction?
-Just before I hit the "Junk This" button I thought, "Thank you Lord for a sermon example!"
+Let's shake up this little planet with the Power of the Holy Spirit."
+And what was my reaction?
+Just before I moved it to the "Learn Spam" folder I thought, "Thank you Lord for a sermon example!"

-Part of the problem with spam like this one, and other actions that claim to be Spirit-led, derives from the reality that there was a problem with Jesus' ministry.
+Part of the problem with spam like this one, and all the other actions that loudly claim to be Spirit-led, derives from the reality that there was a problem with Jesus' ministry.
 Now before you start gasping and sucking in air to accuse me of heresy, let me say that the problem I'm talking about is that Jesus' ministry was finite - it was of limited duration.
-A very short ministry, in fact - less than half as long as I've been here at Central.
+A very short ministry, in fact - less than a third as long as I've been here at Central.
 In those few years Jesus was not able to do or say all that could be said about life and living, and finding favour with God.
 There simply wasn't enough time!
-Moreover, there was a second finite aspect to Jesus' ministry - he was dealing with real people, with limited capacity to hear and understand, and with faulty and distorted memories - just like the real people gathered here this morning!
+Moreover, there was a second finite aspect to Jesus' ministry - he was dealing with real people, with limited capacity to hear and understand, and with faulty and distorted memories - just like all the real people we know, including ourselves!
 Not everything Jesus did say was heard and/or remembered properly by even his closest disciples - do you recall the reading from John's gospel last week, when Jesus responds to Philips request for him to show them the Father with ""Have I been with you all this time, Philip, and you still do not know me?"
 Jesus did not - could not - address all subjects, all topics about life and faith.
 Even by his own words, Jesus affirms that his disciples were not yet ready to hear all that he had to say.